 Slowly moving hand side to side (as if wiping a table)

 Slowly move wrist side to side (as if waving)

 Always ask for help when lifting heavy bass amps, bend your knees & test weight before lifting

 Thread your lead through your guitar strap to stop it from coming out of your instrument mid-performance

-Rock Academy Australia is a school holiday program that helps develop the skills of teenage musicians in Melbourne and Perth.
+Rock Academy Australia is a school holiday program that helps develop the skills of teenage musicians in Melbourne.
 Be mentored by some of Australia's leading recording & performing musicians.
 Don't miss out.